dghosef/dghosef.github.io/fpl-writeup.md

     better).
 Again, a lot of the credit for this part goes to u/blubbersassafras for his writeup on a similar process(see above).
-In order to find the relative strength of any given team, the program loops through that team's past few scores and compares how many goals that team conceded and scored compared to how the average team would have fared.
+In order to find the relative strength of any given team, the program loops through that team's past few scores and compares the number of goals that team conceded and scored to how an average team would have fared.
 For example, let's say team A beat team B 2-1 where team B is a fairly average team and we want to find team A's attacking and defensive strength.
 In order to find team A's relative attacking strength from this game, the program compares the number of goals team A scored to the number of goals the average team would score.
 Since team B is a fairly average team and the average team concedes 1.36 goals/game, team A outperformed the average by 2/1.36, so its attacking strength is 2/1.36.
 However, if team B had a defense that was half as good as the average team(d. strength = 2), you would expect the average team to score 1.36 \* 2 or 2.72 goals.
 Since team A only scored 2 goals, team A only has an attacking strength of roughly 2/2.72.
 Likewise, the defensive strength of team A is 1/1.36 since the average team would concede 1.36 goals/game against team B's average attack but team A only conceded 1(recall that lower defensive strengths and higher attacking strengths indicate a stronger team).
 If team B had an attack that was half as good as average(a. strength = 0.5), the average team would be expected to concede 0.5 \* 1.36 or .68 goals.
 Therefore, team A's defensive strength in this scenario would be 1 / 0.68 which is worse than average.

     Each team's attacking and defensive strength is initially set to equal 1(the average) and this calculation is performed for each team's last few games and averaged to find a total attacking and defensive score.
 This process is then repeated, this time using the previously calculated strengths in order to get a better picture of the opponent's level when assessing each score.
 And then it's repeated again using the new strengths from that calculation.
 And so on and so forth.
-I included some python-esque pseudocode that shows the process in a bit more detail.
+I have included some python-esque pseudocode that shows the process in a bit more detail.